tovrstra/tovrstra.github.io/content/blog/computational-challenge.md

 shortpath = "cc1"
 +++

-Are you looking for a challenge for your BSc or undergraduate students in a computational science course?
+Are you looking for a challenge for your BSc or undergraduate students in a computational science/physics course?
 This one is easy to explain, but slightly more involved to solve, and anyone solving it will learn something and have fun along the way.

 ## The challenge

-In the following audio recording of a Formula 1 car passing by, you can clearly recognize the [Doppler effect](https://en.wikipedia.org/wiki/Doppler_effect):
+You can clearly recognize the [Doppler effect](https://en.wikipedia.org/wiki/Doppler_effect) in the following audio recording of a Formula 1 car:

 🔊 [formula1.wav](/formula1.wav)

-Estimate the following by analyzing this recording:
+Estimate the following quantities by analyzing this recording:

 - The speed of the car.
 - The closest distance between the car and the microphone.
 - The time at which the car is closest to the microphone.
 - The frequency at which the car engine is running.

-You can assume that the car drives at a constant speed on a straight line, and that the microphone is stationary.
+You can assume that the car drives at a constant velocity on a straight line, and that the microphone is stationary.

 Good luck!